MCamp859/hello-world/RSDC-09Sep22/README.md

 # Road Sign Detection and Classification Reference Implementation
 ## Overview

-The Road Sign Detection and Classification Reference Implementation monitors the exterior of a vehicle and send alerts to Cloud Dashboard.
+XXX The Road Sign Detection and Classification Reference Implementation monitors the exterior of a vehicle and send alerts to Cloud Dashboard.
 It uses a camera placed in the front of the vehicle facing forward to detect and recognize traffic signs while driving.
 The OpenVINO™ Semantic Segmentation model is able to detect and